 If it is required that we include the peripheral values (100 and 50), then we will need to make use of greater than or equal to (>=) operator and the less than or equal to an operator (<=):

 Moving on, to process other kinds of peripheral values without having to change the formula, we will input the maximum and minimum numbers in two different cells and provide the reference to those cells in our formula.
 To make the formula function appropriately for all the rows, make sure to utilize absolute references for the peripheral cells ($F$1 and $F$2 in this case):

 Now we will apply the formula in cell C2.

 Employing a similar formula as in the above example, it is possible to check if a date lies within a specific range.

-As an example, we will flag all the dates between 30-Sep-2018 and 10-Sep-2018, including the peripheral dates.
-So here we see that we are faced with a unique problem that the dates can’t be directly supplied to the logical tests.
+For example, we will flag all the dates between 30-Sep-2018 and 10-Sep-2018, including the peripheral dates.
+So here we see that we are faced with a unique problem: the dates can’t be directly supplied to the logical tests.
 To make the dates Excel-understandable, we will need to enclose them inside the DATEVALUE function, as shown below:

 =IF(AND(B2>=DATEVALUE(“10-Sep-2018”), B2<=DATEVALUE(“30-Sep-2018”)), “X”, “”)